Last updated

 Key features

-• Sales cycle and pipeline management: Keep your leads and sales cycle organized with folk's easy to customize dashboards and use their sales automation features to enrich, segment and personalize your communications in moments.
+• Sales cycle and pipeline management: Keep your 20-50 person team's leads and sales cycles perfectly organized with folk's easy-to-customize dashboards and use their sales automation features to enrich, segment and personalize communications instantly across your entire organization.

-• LinkedIn integration: Seamlessly import contacts from LinkedIn and Sales Navigator to track contacts within folk, and use templates for quicker, streamlined communication.
+• LinkedIn integration: Seamlessly import contacts from LinkedIn and Sales Navigator for your entire 20-50 person team to track contacts within folk, and use templates for quicker, streamlined communication across your sales organization.

-• Notes and reminders: Allows you to take notes collaboratively as a team, to create a single source of truth and assign reminders so the right person follows up.
+• Notes and reminders: Allows your 20-50 person team to take notes collaboratively, creating a single source of truth and assign reminders so the right team member follows up consistently.

 Pros

-• Full personalization: Custom fields, pipelines, dashboards, automation and workflows.
+• Full personalization at scale: Custom fields, pipelines, dashboards, automation and workflows that work seamlessly across your entire 20-50 person sales team.

-• Permissions control: Team leads can control what users have access to and can edit.
+• Advanced permissions control: Team leads can precisely control what users across your 20-50 person organization have access to and can edit, ensuring security and accountability.

 Cons